a-r-j-u-n-s/RDXtreme/README.md

 _A multithreaded I/O testing tool designed for physical storage devices on Windows.
 Written in Rust and PowerShell using the Win32 SDK_

 ## _About_
-This CLI allows you to run multithreaded read/write operations on physical storage devices
+This CLI allows you to run multithreaded read/write operations on and analyze disk information of physical storage devices

 ## Dependencies